satnaing/astro-paper/src/contents/adding-new-post.md

 ### OG Image

 The default OG image will be placed if a post does not specify the OG image.
 Though not required, OG image related to the post should be specify in the frontmatter.
-The recommended size for OG image is **_1200 x 640 px_**.
+The recommended size for OG image is **_1200 X 640_** px.